Groupthink doesn't live here, critical thought does.

 By Cole Smithey

-Wes Anderson has honed his formally composed vernacular of kitschy nostalgic magic realism cinema to a super fine point.
-Making his debut animated film “Fantastic Mr. Fox” (2009) seems to have allowed the perennially youth-obsessed filmmaker to correct the narrative missteps he made in films such as “The Life Aquatic with Steve Zissou” (2004) and “The Darjeeling Limited” (2007).
-“Moonrise Kingdom” is a blissful celebration of pubescent romance that relishes every detail of its cherry-picked cultural influences from its nearly idyllic 1965 setting.
+Making his debut animated film “Fantastic Mr. Fox” (2009) seems to have allowed the perpetually youthful filmmaker to correct for narrative missteps he was previously susceptible to in films such as “The Life Aquatic with Steve Zissou” (2004) and “The Darjeeling Limited” (2007).
+“Moonrise Kingdom” is a blissful celebration of pubescent romance that relishes every detail of cherry-picked cultural influences from its nearly idyllic 1965 setting.

-An understated theme of ecological preservation runs through all of Anderson’s films, and perhaps never more so than in “Moonrise Kingdom.”
-A lush complexity of starry-eyed circumstance and organic atmosphere come together on the fictional island of New Penzance near the New England coast.
-A storm is due to hit the sparsely populated island in a few days.
-An outcast 12-year-old orphan named Sam (wonderfully played by newcomer Jared Gilman) has run away from Camp Ivanhoe, the site of his Khaki Scout troop, much to the dismay of the troop’s scrupulous leader Scout Master Ward (Edward Norton).
+An understated theme of ecological preservation runs through all of Anderson’s films, yet perhaps never more so than in “Moonrise Kingdom.”
+A lush complexity of starry-eyed circumstance and organic atmosphere come together on the fictional island of New Penzance — off the New England coast.
+A storm is due to hit the sparsely populated island in just a few days.
+An outcast 12-year-old orphan named Sam (wonderfully played by newcomer Jared Gilman) has run away from Camp Ivanhoe, the pitched site of his Khaki Scout troop, much to the dismay of the troop’s scrupulous leader Scout Master Ward (Edward Norton).

-“Moonrise Kingdom” is a dynamic ensemble chamber piece of stylized comedy with an adoring fascination with childhood perspective.
+“Moonrise Kingdom” is a dynamic ensemble chamber piece of stylized comedy that exerts an adoring fascination with childhood perspective.
 Anderson gives generous credit to children’s capacity for maturity in the face of their own precious naiveté.
-His young characters possess an innate self-confidence.
+His child characters possess an innate confidence of character.
 A captivating scene where the scantily clad Suzy and Sam dance on their private beach to the strains of Francoise Hardy singing “Le Temps de L’Amour” percolates with a heady blend of daring curiosity and avid sophistication.